PFCS33/InsightGraph/README.md

 ## Function Description

-- Complete the visualization of the **numerical** configuration of the D3 force directed graph
+- ~~Complete the visualization of the **numerical** configuration of the D3 force directed graph~~

-  - You can have a quick view of almost all the API of D3's directed force graph over there.
+  - ~~You can have a quick view of almost all the API of D3's directed force graph over there~~

-    - Base on the Official Documentation: https://d3js.org/d3-force
+    - ~~Base on the Official Documentation: https://d3js.org/d3-force~~

-  - The params which can be set as a function is marked by \*
+  - ~~The params which can be set as a function is marked by \*~~
 - Embed the **Vega-Lite graph** in the circle of D3 force directed graph
   - You can click **circles** to toggle the display of Vega-Lite graphs
-  - Note: add collision force will look better (which is not set by default config of project)
+  - three highlight mode: hover, click, select

-## Problems
+  - add miniTable view to imply the position of vega-lite graph

-- performance problem: If data size of a vega-lite graph is larger than 400, the browser will become slow, and can't give instant response
+  - support filter of link type/ insigh-type / insight score

-  - Because there are too many dom element in a vega-lite svg, and in every tick browser will redraw/reflow all of them
+## Todo

-  - SOLVED: make complex svg graphs can only be moved by drag, and add 'will-change: transform',  then browser will avoid the redraw of static graph?
+- Visualization of different states and relationships between states